 From here, after you have launched you’re site, you can see a tab for the tag assistant.

-What is Tag Assistant?
+What is the Google Tag Assistant Extension?

 You can see a summary of all the tags that have fired on a page as well as clicking default and custom events to see what fires when: